 By special invitation of numerous Ministries of Culture, Field has taught throughout Europe, Asia, South America and Canada.
 His books and workshops have influenced many of the leading writers and producers in the film industry.
-Producer Linda Obst (Sleepless in Seattle, The Fisher King, Contact) has said of Field’s workshop: “This course is a virtual must for screenwriters.”
+Producer Lynda Obst (Sleepless in Seattle, The Fisher King, Contact) has said of Field’s workshop: “This course is a virtual must for screenwriters.”

 Judd Apatow, Writer/Director/Producer (Bridesmaids, The 40 Year Old Virgin, Knocked Up, Funny People), has said: “What I learned in Syd Field’s class was — ‘Here’s how Annie Hall works, and here’s how Witness works,’ and then I begin to think, okay now, how would I do it differently than that?
 That concept of ‘Always being in learning mode’ has stuck with me to this day.”

 Tina Fey, Emmy-Award winning Creator and Writer (30 Rock, Saturday Night Live), commented: “I did a million drafts.
 And then I did the thing everybody does — I read Syd Field, and I used my index cards.”